Bakusō Kyōdai Let's & Go!!: Ichimonji Brothers

-The other main character of MAX, he is Gouki's younger brother.
-Like Gouki, he is also a Battle Racer at Borzoi School and is a good in racing.
+The other main character of MAX, he is Gohki's younger brother.
+Like Gohki, he is also a Battle Racer at Borzoi School and is a good in racing.
 But like his brother, he also left the battle racing scene and decided to change for the better.
 He is currently living in a workshop owned by their uncle, who is working for GEN Manufacturing.